 Figure in Front of the Sun displays the controlled gesture that distinguishes Miró’s painting in the late 1960s, an expressive freedom with no clear precedent in his work, but with…

 Figure in Front of the Sun displays the controlled gesture that distinguishes Miró’s painting in the late 1960s, an expressive freedom with no clear precedent in his work, but with an undeniable compositional rigour.
 Black is the point of departure employed by the artist to outline and structure the painting.
 The incorporation of other colours is governed by divisions and empty spaces.
 In spite of its spontaneity, Miró never neglects the composition: the elimination of any one element would destroy the overall balance.
-Black is the point of departure, employed by the artist to outline and structure the painting.
-The incorporation of the other colours is governed by the divisions and the empty spaces.
-In spite of his spontaneity, Miró never neglects the composition: the elimination of any one element would destroy the overall balance.

 FOUNDATION TAPESTRY